-A return of 4.6% may not be what you could get from Wall Street, but then you won't be taking nearly as much risk with this investment.
-And this rate of return is far better than the current interest rates on a bank account or new CD, and is roughly the same average return as from 10-year US Treasury bonds12.
+A return of 6.5% may not be what you could get from Wall Street, but then you won't be taking nearly as much risk with this investment.
+And this rate of return is far better than the current interest rates on a bank account or new CD, and even 10-year US Treasury bonds too.